bensonlyu/threeNeuronTest/README.md

 # threeNeuronTest

-This repository contains Benson's codes to implement the three-neuron two-layer network based on Michele Lombardi's [demonstration](http://cp2013.a4cp.org/slides/175.pdf).
+This repository contains Benson's codes to implement the three-neuron two-layer network based on Michele Lombardi's [demonstration](https://www.researchgate.net/profile/Michele_Lombardi/publication/270891264_A_New_Propagator_for_Two-Layer_Neural_Networks_in_Empirical_Model_Learning/links/54b7fdc20cf28faced616f55.pdf).
+To get familiar with the neuron constraints principle behind the codes, please refer to `demonstration.PNG`.

-*by Benson, 03/19/2018*

-To get familiar with the principle behind this code, please refer to the `demonstration.PNG`.

-Before running the code on Python, please ensure you have installed the `numpy` and `random` packages.
+*03/19/2018*

+`threeNNCPLEX.java` is updated to simulate the three-neuron network by using the IBM CPLEX java package.
+It solves two network respectively with the linear and sigmoid function in the first layer.
+The linear network is solved but the sigmoid function needs improvement by using the `OptimalGlobal` offered by the latest CPLEX package to solve this non-convex model.
+An example can be previewed in the `GlobalQPex1.java`.

+Note that the tansig function cannot be used in the CPLEX as it makes the model non-linear, even if the exponent is approximated by the Taylor Series.
+Instead, `y = x / (0.5 + |x|)` is used as the sigmoid function, with the single y variable replaced by two y varibles to handle the `abs()` condition.
+Also, the weights and bias are pre-defined with the assumption that they can be trained by offline Machine Learning.

+*04/07/2018*